YAN FANG

 PUBLICATIONS

 Internet Technology Companies as Evidence Intermediaries, 110 Va.
-L. Rev. (forthcoming 2024)
+L. Rev. 1227 (2024)

 Creative Confluence: Lauren Edelman’s Collaborations, 57 Law & Socy Rev. 397 (2023) (with Rachel Best, Catherine Fisk, Linda Krieger, Diana Reddy, and Todd Neece)